mengliu1998/awesome-deep-gnn/README.md

 # awesome-deep-gnn
-Papers about developing deep Graph Neural Networks (GNNs).
-Investigation about over-smoothing problem in GNNs is also included here.
+Papers about **developing deep Graph Neural Networks (GNNs)**.
+Investigation about **over-smoothing** and **over-squashing** problem in GNNs is also included here.
 Please feel free to submit a pull request if you want to add good papers.

 <!-- ## Literature [sorted in reverse chronological order]-->